petros-d/docs/docs/install.md

 If any AWS resources are on a private network, you can choose between two options:

 - Allow traffic via the public internet and use allow-lists for communication.
-- Allow Astronomer to create a VPC in your AWS account, and peer into it with one or more VPCs from your broader network.
+- Create a VPC Peering connection between the Astronomer's VPC and the VPCs for your broader network.

 If you want to continue with the latter option, you'll additionally need: